• Skip to primary navigation

 • If beef isn’t your thing, you can substitute ground turkey, ground chicken, ground pork, ground sausage, or ground lamb.

-finished dish on a white plate
+finished sloppy Joe stuffed pepper on a white plate

 More recipes with ground beef